Mtp-dev/Mtp-dev/README.md

 Welcome to my GitHub profile!
 I'm a passionate software developer specializing in [Your Specializations] and love working on projects in [Your Interests].

 ### 🚀 About Me
-- 🌍 Currently working on [Your Current Project] (e.g., MTPHosting)
+- 🌍 Currently working on MTPHosting
-- 💻 Experienced in [Technologies and Tools]
+- 💻 Experienced in trial & error
-- 🌱 Learning [New Technologies]
+- 🌱 Learning React
-- 🎮 Fun fact: I enjoy playing [Your Favorite Game] and working on mods for games like Minecraft.
+- 🎮 Fun fact: I enjoy playing Satisfactory and working on mods for games like Minecraft.
-- 📫 How to reach me: [Your Email] or [Your Social Media Links]
+- 📫 How to reach me: mtp.dev@pm.me

 ---